 TS–020 Additional non-approved indicator for summing readings from multiple approved indicators on weighing instruments

-The policy provides the requirements for an additional non-approved indicator when used for summing weighing results obtained from multiple primary approved indicators.
+This policy provides the requirements for an additional non-approved indicator, which is connected to a weighing instrument and is used for summing the weighing results obtained from multiple primary approved indicators.

 Each approved weighing instrument must be verified or inspected individually.
 An Accredited Person (AP) must confirm the summing function on the non approved summing indicator during a verification or inspection test.
 This test requires a load of 250 e (where ‘e’ equals the verification scale interval of that scale) to be placed on each load receptor and the resultant mathematical summed indication must be correct.
 This should be recorded on the test sheet.